M-AhmerKhan/16-bits-ADC-Circuit-for-CMOS-Sensor/readme.md

-# [Analog-Digital conversion circuit with an interface to a FPGA development board for an X-ray detector module of a 3D breast CT prototype.]
+# [Analog-Digital conversion circuit with an interface to a FPGA development board for an X-ray detector module of a 3D breast CT prototype]

 ## Project Overview